SuperVK/sparse-image-repr-bep/bep.typ

 $
 for all $(x_2,A_2), (x_1, A_1) in Aff^+(RR^2)$.
 ]
 Where $GL^+(RR^2)$ is the group of 2-dimensional real linear transformations with positive determinants, i.e. $2 times 2$ matrices with positive determinant.
-This positive determinants ensures that the transformation does not flip the image, as the gaussians and their derivatives are symmetric, this is not needed.
+This positive determinants ensures that the transformation does not flip the image, as the gaussians and their derivatives are symmetric, this is not needed, and only confuses.

 #todo-box[
   What are the unit element and the inverse?